aherbert/gdsc-smlm/docs/model_plugins.rst

 As well as matching the localisation position it is possible to assign matches using the fitted signal.
 The signal-factor is computed within the ``Fit Spot Data`` plugin and is a measure of how far the fitted signal was from the true number of photons.
 Matches can be rejected if they are above a threshold and, as for the distance match, a ramped score is available using a ramped scoring function.
 In the case that ramped scoring is used for both distance and signal-factor then the final match score is the product of the two ramped scores.
 The remaining unmatched score is set so the total for the result is 1.

-The totals TP+FP+TN+FN must equal the number of spot candidates.
-This allows different fitting methods to be compared since the total number of candidates is the same.
-The TP, FP, TN and FN totals can be used to compute scores as detailed in :numref:`{number}: {name} <comparison_metrics:Comparison Metrics>`.
+Scores are reported using classical binary scoring and the fractional scoring.
+In binary scoring any filtered spot close to a localisation is counted as a true positive.
+In fractional scoring the same spot may be part true positive and part false positive.
+The fractional scoring metrics are prefixed with an ``f``.

-As an alternative scoring system, different fitting methods can be compared using the same TP value but calculating FN = localisations - TP and FP as Positives - TP.
-In this scheme FN represents any original spots that were missed and FP represents the number of accepted fits that do not match an original spot.
-This creates a score against the original simulated localisations using everything that was passed through the filter (Positives).
-The results table indicates this by prefixing the score column titles with o for Original.
-This score is comparable when a different spot candidate filter has been used and the total number of candidates is different, e.g. Mean filtering vs. Gaussian filtering.
-Note that in this scheme there is no TN total and so the number of comparison metrics that can be computed are reduced to recall, precision, Jaccard and F1-score.
-The original score metrics are used by default for selection and ranking.
+The total TP+FP must equal the number of fitted spots accepted by the filter; and TP+FN must equal the number of localisations included in the analysis.
+This may be lower than the number of simulated molecules if a border is used.
+There is no reporting of the TN score as this will vary depending on the number of candidates and fitted spots produced by the spot filter and fitting algorithms.
+Focusing the results on the TP score allows different spot filter and fitting methods to be compared since the total number of localisations is the same.
+The TP, FP, and FN totals can be used to compute scores as detailed in :numref:`{number}: {name} <comparison_metrics:Comparison Metrics>`.

 .. index:: Ranking Filters